-Tom and Katie Vail are expecting their third child together in December.
-As they look toward the future, they both take care to remember someone special from the past: Katie's first husband, Dimitri del Castillo, a U.S. Army officer killed in action in Afghanistan in 2011 and a Purple Heart recipient.
+As Tom and Katie Vail celebrate their seventh year of marriage and raise three kids together, they always take care to remember someone from Katie's past: her first husband, Dimitri del Castillo, a U.S. Army officer killed in action in Afghanistan in 2011 and a Purple Heart recipient.

 As a fellow Army officer, Tom understands the need to keep Dimitri's memory alive.